Çağatay Ulusoy

 Çağatay Ulusoy (/tr/; born 23 September 1990) is a Turkish actor who started his career in the TV series Adını Feriha Koydum (2011–2012) as Emir Sarrafoğlu.
 Since then, he has had further lead roles in Medcezir (2013-2015), a remake of the television series The O.C., in the TV series İçerde and from 2018 to 2020 he played the lead role in the first Turkish Netflix series The Protector.

-Ulusoy has been a recipient of several awards, including Golden Butterfly Award, Elle style awards, GQ Man of the Year Turkey, and GQ Middle East Television Star of the year.
+Ulusoy has been a recipient of several awards, including a Golden Butterfly Award.